EXPLAINER: What’s next after House impeachment vote

 SENDING TO THE SENATE

 Once the House votes to impeach, the speaker of the House can send the article or articles over to the Senate immediately — or she can wait a while.
-Speaker Nancy Pelosi hasn't yet said when she will send them, but many Democrats in her caucus have urged her to do so immediately.
+Many Democrats in Pelosi's caucus have urged her to do so immediately.

-Pelosi has already appointed nine impeachment managers to argue the case against Trump in a Senate trial, a sign that she will send them sooner rather than later.
+The speaker met this week with the nine impeachment managers she appointed to argue the case and is also consulting the Senate, according to Colorado Rep. Diana DeGette, who is one of the managers.
+She says it “hasn’t been settled yet” when the House will send them over.

+Another of Pelosi's managers, Pennsylvania Rep. Madeleine Dean, said Thursday that "what we did in the House, in bringing forth a single article of impeachment with the urgency that we did, I think should indicate to you that we feel an urgency in our caucus to move forward.”

 Once the articles are sent over — that is usually done with an official walk from the House to the Senate — then the majority leader of the Senate must start the process of having a trial.